Hissal/Closures/README.md

 Console.WriteLine(passedRefFuncClosure.Invoke()); // Output: 80
 Console.WriteLine(passedMutableFuncContext); // Output: 80
 ```

+## Closure Types

+### Action Closures
+- `ActionClosure<TContext>`: Captures a context of type `TContext` and invokes an action with that context.
+- `ActionClosureRef<TContext>`: Captures a context of type `TContext` by value and invokes a ref action that can mutate the stored context.
+- `ActionClosure<TContext, TArg>`: Captures a context of type `TContext` and invokes an action with an argument of type `TArg`.
+- `ActionClosureRef<TContext, TArg>`: Captures a context of type `TContext` by value and invokes an action with an argument, allowing mutation of the stored context.
+- `RefActionClosure<TContext, TArg>`: Captures a context of type `TContext` and invokes an action with a ref argument of type `TArg`.
+- `RefActionClosureRef<TContext, TArg>`: Captures a context of type `TContext` by value and invokes a ref action with a ref argument, allowing mutation of both context and argument.
+- `PassedRefActionClosure<TContext>`: Captures a reference to a context variable of type `TContext` and invokes a ref action, mutating the original variable.
+- `PassedRefActionClosure<TContext, TArg>`: Captures a reference to a context variable and invokes an action with an argument, mutating the original variable.
+- `PassedRefRefActionClosure<TContext, TArg>`: Captures a reference to a context variable and invokes a ref action with a ref argument, mutating both.

+### Function Closures
+- `FuncClosure<TContext, TResult>`: Captures a context of type `TContext` and invokes a function returning `TResult`.
+- `FuncClosureRef<TContext, TResult>`: Captures a context of type `TContext` by value and invokes a ref function, allowing mutation of the stored context.
+- `FuncClosure<TContext, TArg, TResult>`: Captures a context of type `TContext` and invokes a function with an argument, returning `TResult`.
+- `FuncClosureRef<TContext, TArg, TResult>`: Captures a context of type `TContext` by value and invokes a function with an argument, allowing mutation of the stored context.
+- `RefFuncClosure<TContext, TArg, TResult>`: Captures a context of type `TContext` and invokes a function with a ref argument, returning `TResult`.
+- `RefFuncClosureRef<TContext, TArg, TResult>`: Captures a context of type `TContext` by value and invokes a ref function with a ref argument, allowing mutation of both context and argument.
+- `PassedRefFuncClosure<TContext, TResult>`: Captures a reference to a context variable and invokes a ref function, mutating the original variable.
+- `PassedRefFuncClosure<TContext, TArg, TResult>`: Captures a reference to a context variable and invokes a function with an argument, mutating the original variable.
+- `PassedRefRefFuncClosure<TContext, TArg, TResult>`: Captures a reference to a context variable and invokes a ref function with a ref argument, mutating both.

 ## Contributing
 If you would like to contribute to the Closures library,